VWBeetle/wplace-template-tools/README.md

 - Neon cyan (`#00ffff`)

 The toggle changes only the preview.
 It does not edit the overlay image or place pixels.
 It's just to help find those sneaky ones you keep missing.

+### Transparency/Finished Image Preview Toggle

+You'll notice the button to make your overlay semi-transparent has a new icon to better reflect what it does.
+Clicking it a second time will now toggle to a solid version so you can preview what your finished image will look like.
+This will also switch the icon to the old, solid-filled one so you can tell which mode it's in.

 ## Install